wernejac123/Disk/README.txt

 NOTE: does not take into consideration the space reserved for ISO9660.

-May require extra disk(s) than whats calculated
+May require extra disk(s) than whats calculated.

+COMPILE:

+	Linux: just run the shell script.
+It compiles and strips the binary. (requires gfortran)

+	FreeDOS: run: C:\DEVEL\WATCOMF\OWSETENV.BAT (set envirnment. requires WATCOMF)

+			WFL C:\SRC\F77\DISK\DISK.F (or whatever the path to disk.f is)